 Yes.
 It's an unfortunate fact that many of those who had spinal surgery discover a return of their original symptoms months or years later.
 They then face the prospect of additional surgery.
 This too common occurrence is known as "Failed Back Surgery Syndrome."
 Chiropractic may help prevent repeated back surgeries.
 In fact, if chiropractic care is utilized initially, back surgery can often be avoided in the first place.

 Is it OK to see a chiropractor if I'm pregnant?

 Anytime is a good time for a better functioning nerve system.
 Pregnant mothers find that chiropractic adjustments improve their pregnancy and make delivery easier for themselves and their baby.
 Adjusting methods are always adapted to a patients size, weight, age, and condition of health.
-We see many pregnant mothers at Chiropractic Works.
+We see many pregnant mothers at The Chiro.

 As chiropractors we base concern ourselves with the detection, correction and prevention of vertebral subluxations (spinal misalignments) in order to improve health, naturally.
 We use specific spinal adjustments to correct the spine, to improve nerve system functions and reduce nerve interference.
-Osteopaths use a varied array of techniques to treat different parts of the body.
+Osteopaths and physiotherapists use a varied array of techniques to treat different parts of the body, especially soft-tissue injuries.

 Why do chiropractors take x-rays?